LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

     record_name, pn_dir = "100", "mitdb"

     # Read the record (digital format)
+    # AtriumDB performs significantly better when signals are written as digital integers with associated scale factors.
     record = wfdb.rdrecord(record_name, pn_dir=pn_dir, return_res=64, smooth_frames=False, m2s=False, physical=False)
     segments = record.segments if isinstance(record, wfdb.MultiRecord) else [record]

-insert_device, insert_measure and write_data_easy: Defining a Device and Inserting Signals into AtriumDB
+Inserting Signals
 ######################################################################################################################

 Each signal from the WFDB record will be stored in AtriumDB as a measure.
 We will first define a device, and then insert the signals.

+Time information from WFDB and many medical monitors are provided as a start time, sample frequency and a sequence of `sequential signal values <https://en.wikipedia.org/wiki/Sampling_(signal_processing)/>`_  seperated by a constant sample period defined by the sample frequency.

+In that case we use the `AtriumSDK.write_message  <contents.html#atriumdb.AtriumSDK.write_message>`_ method.
+For inserting data of alternate time formats (for example, time-value pairs), see :ref:`methods_of_inserting_data`.

 .. code-block:: python

-    # Define a new device in the database
+    # Define a new device in the database.
+If the device already exists, the id will simply be returned.
     device_tag = "MITDB_record_100"
     device_id = sdk.insert_device(device_tag=device_tag)